sky1095/parking_lot/README.md

 The frontend provides a user-friendly interface to interact with the parking lot system.
 It includes a bottom navigation bar with 2 tabs to navigate between different sections of the application.

 ## Contact
-If you have any questions, feel free to contact [Your Name](mailto:your.email@example.com).
-You can also find more information on our [website](https://example.com).
+If you have any questions, feel free to contact [Sudhanshu](mailto:sudhanshuyadavofficial@gmail.com).